Workshop 5 - Internal Migration: Trends, Tensions, and Policy Responses (Presented by the Provincial And Territorial Politics Section)

 Discussant/Commentateur/Commentatrice : Isabelle Côté (Memorial University)

-Internal Deportation and the Right to Freedom of Movement: Examining State Policies on Internal Migration in Nigeria: Ezenwa olumba (Royal Holloway, University of London)
+Who Belongs Where?
+The Politics of Internal Deportation, Nativism, and Migration in Nigeria: Ezenwa Olumba (Royal Holloway, University of London)

 Hausa and Yoruba Migration Mingles in Nigeria: Historical Perspectives on Politics, Policies and Nativist Narratives: Rasheed Olaniyi (University of Ibadan)